jcaillon/valet/libraries.d/config.md

 Valet is configurable through environment variables.

-To configure variables in bash, you should defined them in your `~/.bashrc` file which gets included (source) on each startup.
+To configure variables in bash, you should export them in your `~/.bashrc` file which gets included (source) on each startup.

 In Valet, you can also set variables in special bash scripts which are sourced when the program starts.
 These scripts are: